ibm-cloud-docs/hlf-support/howto/ibm-hlfsupport-console-create-app.md

 You can then download the connection profile to your local file system and use it with your client application to generate certificates and invoke smart contracts.

-The connection profile that is downloaded from the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric console can only be used to connect to your network by using the Node.js (JavaScript and TypeScript) and Java Fabric SDKs.
+The connection profile that is downloaded from the Fabric Operations Console can only be used to connect to your network by using the Node.js (JavaScript and TypeScript) and Java Fabric SDKs.
 {: note}

 The generated connection profile only supports Fabric CAs.
 If you manually built your organization MSP with certificates from an external CA, the connection profile will not include any information in the "certificateAuthorities": section.